tommybazar/TBRaymarcherPlugin/Readme.md

 for loading .raw files into volumes, convenience functions for creating VolumeTextures from said .raw files, conversion functions to process data when it is imported etc.
 I tried to be very generous with comments, so check out `TextureUtilities.h`/`.cpp` and see for yourself.

-### RenderTargetVolume

-In 4.26, Epic introduced RenderTargetVolume, which removes the need for our custom ComputeVolumeTexture, which was used in 4.25.
-Check out the 4.25 branch for the old way (which might give you ideas on how to extend the UTexture class in general, if you wanted to create your own exotic texture classes).

 ### Volume loading
 All functionality discussed in this section can be found in `VolumeTextureToolkit/Public/VolumeAsset/VolumeAsset.h` and `VolumeTextureToolkit/Public/VolumeAsset/Loaders/VolumeLoader.h`